 Stereotype Number 4: Every Child is Gifted

 Sure, she doesn’t say it in the article (anymore).
 She uses the possibly more palatable word, genius.
 But she still allows the promotional material around the piece to conflate the terms gifted and gifts.
-For refuting this one, let me suggest you go and read the 30+ articles written about this at the Gifted Homeschoolers Forum.
+For refuting this one, let me suggest you go and read the 30+ articles written about this at the Gifted Homeschoolers Forum (Link no longer available but this one is good).

 For the kids, and their mums and dads who have to live with and listen to this phrase being trotted out on a regular basis to justify denying services, this one gets tired pretty quickly for all it’s purported ‘positive’ message.
 To paraphrase Syndrome in the Incredibles, “When everyone is gifted, no one will be.”